hashmap-kz/pgrwl/README.md

 ---

-## 🗃️ Usage In Backup Process
+## 🗃️ Disaster Recovery Use Cases

 _The full process may look like this (a typical, rough, and simplified example):_

 - You have a cron job that performs a _base backup_ of your cluster every three days.
 - You run `pgrwl` as a systemd unit or a Kubernetes pod (depending on your infrastructure).
-- You have a cron job that prunes WAL files older than three days.
+- You have a configured retention worker that prunes WAL files older than three days.
 - With this setup, you're able to restore your cluster - in the event of a crash - to any second within the past three days.